 \section{Introduction}

 The $\Lambda$CDM model is the standard model of cosmology.
-It is the simplest parametrization of the Hot Big Bang model, with two principal ingredients: $\Lambda$ refers to a cosmological constant (i.e. the energy density of the vacuum) and CDM stands for cold dark matter, i.e. dark matter particules moving slowly.
-Being very successful in predicting a wide variety of observations related to the cosmic microwave background (CMB), the large-scale structure, and gravitational lensing, the $\Lambda$CDM model has reached the status of a paradigm.
+It is the simplest parametrisation of the Hot Big Bang model, with two principal ingredients: $\Lambda$ refers to a cosmological constant (i.e. the energy density of the vacuum), and CDM stands for cold dark matter, that is, dark matter particles that move slowly.
+Because it is very successful in predicting a wide variety of observations related to the cosmic microwave background (CMB), the large-scale structure, and gravitational lensing, the $\Lambda$CDM model has reached the status of a paradigm.
 In this paradigm, an era of early exponential expansion of the Universe, dubbed cosmic inflation, has been proposed to explain why the Universe as revealed by the CMB radiation is almost exactly Euclidean and so nearly uniform in all directions.
-While the basic $\Lambda$CDM model fits all the data (with parameters known at the per cent level), the physics of inflation is still unknown.
+While the basic $\Lambda$CDM model fits all the data (with parameters known at the percent level), the physics of inflation is still unknown.
 Thus, one of the central goals of modern cosmology is to determine the nature of inflation.
-One generic prediction is the existence of a background of gravitational waves, which produces a distinct, curl-like, signature in the polarisation of the CMB, referred to as primordial B-mode polarisation (which are due to tensor perturbations).
-The detection of this primordial B-mode polarisation would provide a definitive proof that inflation occurred in the Early Universe.
-Unfortunately, cosmic inflation does not provide a unique prediction for the amplitude of the primordial tensor modes parametrized by the "tensor-to-scalar ratio" $r$.
-We are in a situation where there is no natural range for $r$, in particular there is no relevant lower bound.
-The natural goal is to be able to measure $r$ beyond doubt for the Higgs inflation (which is an inflationary scenario where the inflaton field is the Higgs boson), i.e. r$\ge\sim$ 2$\times$10$^{-3}$ at 5$\sigma$.
-If this does not lead to a detection, it will discard the whole class of "large field" models.
+One generic prediction is the existence of a background of gravitational waves, which produces a distinct, curl-like signature in the polarisation of the CMB.
+This is referred to as primordial B-mode polarisation (which is due to tensor perturbations).
+The detection of this primordial B-mode polarisation would provide clear proof that inflation did occur in the early Universe.
+Unfortunately, cosmic inflation does not provide a unique prediction for the amplitude of the primordial tensor modes parametrised by the tensor-to-scalar ratio $r$.
+We are in a situation where there is no natural range for $r$, in particular, there is no relevant lower bound.
+The natural goal is to be able to measure $r$ beyond doubt for the Higgs inflation (which is an inflation scenario where the inflaton field is the Higgs boson), that is, r$\ge\sim$ 2$\times$10$^{-3}$ at 5$\sigma$.
+If this does not lead to a detection, it will discard the whole class of large-field models.
 If the inflaton field was nothing but the Higgs field, this would have tremendous consequences for physics.
-Thus a precise measurement of (or upper bound on) $r$ is essential for constraining inflationary physics.
-Present 95\% CL upper limit on $r$ as measured by \textit{Planck}\footnote{\textit{Planck} (\url{http://www.esa.int/Planck}) is a project of the European Space Agency (ESA) with instruments provided by two scientific consortia funded by ESA member states and led by Principal Investigators from France and Italy, telescope reflectors provided through a collaboration between ESA and a scientific consortium led and funded by Denmark, and additional contributions from NASA (USA).} combined with ground-based CMB experiments is $r<0.056$ \citep{planck2018_cosmo} at a pivot scale of k= 0.002/Mpc.
-The search for primordial B-mode is an outstanding challenge motivating a number of experiments designed to measure the anisotropies of the CMB in polarisation with an ever increasing precision.
+Thus a precise measurement of (or upper bound on) $r$ is essential to constrain inflation physics.
+The current 95\% CL upper limit on $r$ as measured by \textit{Planck}\footnote{\textit{Planck} (\url{http://www.esa.int/Planck}) is a project of the European Space Agency (ESA) with instruments provided by two scientific consortia funded by ESA member states and led by Principal Investigators from France and Italy, telescope reflectors provided through a collaboration between ESA and a scientific consortium led and funded by Denmark, and additional contributions from NASA (USA).} combined with ground-based CMB experiments is $r<0.056$ \citep{planck2018_cosmo} at a pivot scale of k= 0.002/Mpc.
+The search for the primordial B-mode is an outstanding challenge that has motivated a number of experiments designed to measure the anisotropies of the CMB in polarisation with an ever-increasing precision.